 Human MSCs have the natural ability to transform into numerous type of cells that can:

 - Direct the immune system of the human body in effective healing.

-In general terms, most physicians and patients believe that stem cell therapy is the future of medicine.
+In general terms, most physicians and patients believe that stem cell therapy in India is the future of medicine.
 Worldwide advancement in stem cell research has been geared towards improving the effectiveness of stem cells in speedy and safe treatment of most diseases.According to Roger Pedersen, Professor of Regenerative medicine and Director of the Anne McLaren Laboratory for Regenerative Medicine at the University of Cambridge, we are fast moving into a world where stem cell therapy will replace the use of treatment drugs.